hfmiguel/vscode-linters/README.md

 ```
 composer global require squizlabs/php_codesniffer --dev

-- After  , go to your composer instalinstallation folder
+- After  , go to your composer installation folder
- - probprobably will be : /home/$USER/.config/composer/
+ - probably will be : /home/$USER/.config/composer/
  - Copy the content of composer.json to your composer.json and run *composer install*